-By performing exercises that take into account the current threat land-scape or plausible hypothetical scenarios, organizations can assess whether they have properly prioritized their security investments.
-For example, an organization involved in critical infrastructure (such as water and electric distribution) would take particular interest in the Colonial Pipeline attack, knowing that attackers are now targeting critical infrastructure.
-Also, because organizations can perform simplified tabletop exercises on an ad hoc basis with minimal planning, they can relatively easily tailor an exercise topic to a recent news event to assess its impact to the organization.
+By performing exercises that take into account the current threat landscape or plausible hypothetical scenarios, organizations can assess whether they have properly prioritized their security investments.
+For example, an organization involved in critical infrastructure (such as water and electric distribution) would take particular interest in the Colonial Pipeline attack, knowing that attackers recently targeted critical infrastructure.
+Also, because organizations can perform simplified tabletop exercises on an ad hoc basis with minimal planning, they can relatively easily tailor an exercise topic to a recent news event to assess its impact on the organization.